-Further, to fix 413 Request Entity Too Large Error – All you have to do is to edit the .htaccess file entirely.
-As .htaccess file belongs to Apache server.
+Further, to fix the 413 Request Entity Too Large Error – All you have to do is to edit the .htaccess file entirely.
+As the .htaccess file belongs to Apache server.
 Actually, this is the server configuration file that communicates with the server to respond to your WordPress Website.

 Important – Precautions of Editing .htaccess file

 When you are editing .htaccess.
-However, it’s important to exercise maximum caution since errors on .htaccess file will cause your site to crash.
-Finding .htaccess can also be difficult; Here are two precautions to guide while editing the .htaccess file:
+However, it’s important to exercise maximum caution since errors on the .htaccess file will cause your site to crash.
+Finding .htaccess can also be difficult; Here are two precautions to guide you while editing the .htaccess file:

 - Show Hidden Files -:- While editing .htaccess in cPanel.
 You will need to check the “Show hidden files” setting to view and edit .htaccess.
 However, in some web hosting, you may require changing the permission settings to view the same .htaccess file.

 - Backup .htaccess -:- Creating a backup copy of the .htaccess file while editing the same file is the most important precaution.
-However, this backup copy is used to restore back the website to the original status.
+However, this backup copy is used to restore back the website to its original status.

 Add the following code shown below:

 php_value post_max_size 64M